orchid00/imagej-courses/README.md

 # imagej-courses

-This repository contains practical excercises to learn image analysis using ImageJ/Fiji with a strong focus on biological fluorescence microscopy data.
+This repository contains practical exercises to learn image analysis using ImageJ/Fiji with a strong focus on biological fluorescence microscopy data.

 ## How to